What It Means to Be Human

 [music: “Cloudcover” by Blue Dot Studios]

-Tippett: I’m Krista Tippett, and this is On Being.
+I’m Krista Tippett, and this is On Being.
 Today I’m with the primatologist Jane Goodall.
-She’s been widely interviewed and chronicled in this year of pandemic — 60 years on from when she first went to the Gombe forest in what is now Tanzania and transformed the understanding of western science and culture about the closest kin to humanity.
-We’re exploring what she’s learned— and is still teaching — about our species.
-She’s been talking about her more recent adventures which took her out of the forest.
-First advocating in the human habitat of research laboratories towards ending experimentation on great apes; and then into a unique method of holistic community-based conservation around Gombe, called Tacare.
-Three decades ago, she also founded the Roots & Shoots movement, with the inspiration of 12 teenagers on her porch in Tanzania.
-It’s now in nearly 100 countries.
+Over 60 years ago, she first went to the Gombe forest in what is now Tanzania, and transformed the understanding of Western science and culture about the closest kin to humanity.
+We’re exploring what she’s learned, and is still teaching, about our species.
+She’s been talking about her more recent adventures, which took her out of the forest: first, advocating in the human habitat of research laboratories, towards ending experimentation on great apes; and then into a unique method of holistic, community-based conservation around Gombe, called Tacare.
+Three decades ago she also founded the Roots & Shoots movement, with the inspiration of 12 teenagers on her porch in Tanzania.
+It’s now in more than 60 countries.

 So you’ve heard that saying, “We haven’t inherited this planet from our ancestors, we’ve borrowed it from our children”?
 But we haven’t borrowed, we’ve stolen.
 And we’re still stealing, today.

-Tippett: These themes are as alive now, more alive.
+Tippett: Yes, these themes are as alive now.

 Would you — all of the nuance of the title, of the name, Roots & Shoots, I think also really speaks to the philosophy of this.
 Would you just describe that?

-Tippett: In your book, Reason for Hope, you use the language of moral evolution and, even, spiritual evolution, as your hope for our species.
-And I wonder what that means, for you, and how do you think about the contours of that challenge?
-That was in 1999, that you wrote that book — 20 years on, in a changed place and in a strange, strange time.
+Tippett: In your book Reason for Hope, you use the language of moral evolution, and even spiritual evolution, as your hope for our species.
+And I wonder what that means for you, and how do you think about the contours of that challenge?
+You know, that was in 1999 that you wrote that book — 20 years on, in a changed place and in a strange, strange time.

-Goodall: Yes, well, I think that, during this time, we’ve seen a very big move towards more moral behavior, greater understanding.
-And you can just trace it very clearly in our attitude to animals around the world, the growth of these organizations that are protecting animals from cruelty; and then, on the other hand, you’ve got a proliferation of organizations trying to help human victims of domestic violence, and orphans, and refugees, and migrants.
-So we’re getting there, but some people are much further advanced than others.
+Goodall: Yes.
+Well, I think that during this time we’ve seen a very big move towards more moral behavior, greater understanding.
+And you can just trace it very clearly in our attitude to animals around the world, the growth of these organizations that are protecting animals from cruelty.
+And then, on the other hand, you’ve got a proliferation of organizations trying to help victims, human victims of domestic violence, and orphans, and refugees, and migrants.
+So we’re getting there, but some people are much more — [laughs] much further advanced than others.

 Goodall: OK, I was shocked to find chimpanzees have this dark, aggressive side, like us.
 It made them more like us than I thought they were, which is a pretty sad statement to have to make.
-But I think only humans are capable of true evil, because a chimpanzee will kill, but it is a spur of the moment.
-It’s an emotion, It’s an emotional response to a situation, whereas we can sit down, far away from an intended victim, and in cold blood plan out the most brutal forms of torture.
+But I think only humans are capable of true evil, because a chimpanzee will kill, but it’s a spur of the moment.
+It’s an emotion.
+It’s an emotional response to a situation, whereas we can sit down, far away from an intended victim, and in cold blood plan out the most brutal forms of torture.
 That’s the difference.
-And that’s our intellect, that has enabled us to think in those terms.
+And that’s our intellect that has enabled us to think in those terms.

 And the other thing she did, which I think helped to make me who I am, after the war — you can imagine that during the war, the sound of a German voice sent chills up one’s spine.
 We hated the Nazis, and we hated Hitler.
-And yet, after the war, when my uncle went out to Germany — it was the English sector; he headed it up — and he found a German couple with three children, who wanted somebody to come and teach the children good English, and mum let me go.
+And yet, after the war, when my uncle went out to Germany, and it was the English sector, he headed it up, and he found a German couple with three children, who wanted somebody to come and teach the children good English.
+And mum let me go.
 And she let me go because, afterward she told me, just because of Hitler and the Nazis doesn’t mean Germans are bad people.
-She wanted me to see for myself that we are, beyond all else, human beings.
-And circumstances and culture and nationality change the way we behave.
-But inside it all, we’re human.
+She wanted me to see for myself that we are, beyond all else, human beings, and circumstances and culture and nationality change the way we behave, but inside it all, we’re human.

 I think that was a very good lesson for me to learn.